 - To better understand how people interact with our websites;

-- To contact you by telephone with communications we think may be of interest to you;
+- by telephone with communications we think may be of interest to you;

-- To provide postal communications which we think will be of interest to you;
+- postal communications which we think will be of interest to you;

-- To send periodic emails containing information that will be of interest to you;
+- periodic emails containing information that will be of interest to you;

 - To determine the effectiveness of promotional campaigns and advertising;